csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 b = np.random.random((1000000,1))
 c = np.zeros_like(a)

-# “Pointer” objects need to be passed to library
+# Pointer objects need to be passed to library
 aptr = ffi.cast("double *", ffi.from_buffer(a))
 bptr = ffi.cast("double *", ffi.from_buffer(b))
 bptr = ffi.cast("double *", ffi.from_buffer(b))

 lib.add(aptr, bptr, cptr, len(a))
 ~~~